 It's hard to believe that before she was running a successful accessories brand, Alyce Tran was working as an attorney.
 In an interview with MyDomaine, she told us how she jumped from law school to working for a supreme court judge and then to an international corporate law firm before taking the leap to start her own company.
 And she's never looked back.

-"The definition of success for so many of us has shifted considerably in 2018.
-As we head into 2019, how would you define success?
+"The definition of success for so many of us has shifted considerably.
+As we head into 2020, how would you define success?
 How has it changed for you?
 And what do you think it means for women now?
 I don't really think about 'success' per se but rather how I am feeling.
 If I am happy, then I feel I am successful, so I think it is more about an inner vibe rather than a career, family, or anything else you're meant to be doing."

 It seems like there's no stopping Cortney Novogratz.
 The popular interior designer is a best-selling author, founder of The Novogratz, and mother of seven children.
 On top of that, she was also a reality TV star (she was on Bravo's 9 By Design and HGTV's Home by Novogratz), with her husband, Robert, and between them they have 25 years of design experience.
 That's no mean, feat but she wouldn't have it any other way.